Skip to main content

 The Role of the Americans with Disabilities Act

 The ADA provides a different but complementary layer of protection.
 This law prohibits discrimination against individuals with disabilities, ensuring they have equal access to opportunities and services, including wellness programs.
-The ADA also establishes strict requirements for any that is collected.
+The ADA also establishes strict confidentiality requirements for any medical information that is collected.
 This means that if a wellness program does collect health information, it must be kept private and secure.

 Federal laws like GINA and the ADA establish a foundational layer of privacy and protection for your child’s health data.